 Frank Sheeran, the mob enforcer Robert De Niro plays in The Irishman, isn’t anyone’s idea of a believable narrator.
 He’s an admitted criminal with a serious drinking problem who, when we meet him in the film, is in serious physical and perhaps mental decline.

 There’s little question The Irishman is historically accurate in its portrayal of Jimmy Hoffa’s influence over the Teamsters union, his hatred of Bobby Kennedy, and his legal issues.
-What’s disputed, and has been disputed since Hoffa’s bizarre disappearance in 1975, is what happened to him.
+What’s disputed, and has been disputed since Hoffa’s bizarre disappearance in 1975, is how he disappeared — and who made him disappear.

-Because The Irishman is told mostly from Frank Sheeran’s perspective, it’s possible to make the case that director Martin Scorsese, writer Steven Zaillian and producer-star De Niro aren’t necessarily endorsing his claims about what happened to Hoffa, just presenting them.
+Because The Irishman is told mostly from Frank Sheeran’s perspective, it’s possible to make the case that Scorsese, De Niro and writer Steven Zaillian aren’t necessarily endorsing his claims about what happened to Hoffa, just presenting them.

 There’s also a case to be made that Scorsese set out to make a film about friendship, aging and regret, and not a documentary.
 And even when Scorsese does make a purported documentary, as he did with this year’s Rolling Thunder Revue: A Bob Dylan Story, the celebrated director playfully manipulated the truth, making no secret of his poetic license.

-Maybe The Irishman‘s complex relationship with the truth—and the question of whether memory and truth are the same—makes it the perfect movie for a 2019 in which the news media and the president constantly undercut one another’s credibility, and the nation tunes into an impeachment investigation reliant on both facts and interpretations.
+Maybe The Irishman‘s complex relationship with the truth—and the question of whether memory and truth are the same—makes it the perfect movie for a 2020 in which everyone constantly questions everyone else’s facts, from the news media to the president.
 (Scorsese has said President Trump’s influence hangs over scenes in The Irishman in which “you can see how pressure is applied, how things are said but not said.”)

 And all stories ask for our willful suspension of disbelief, but The Irishman goes further than most, using state-of-the-art CGI to let us pretend that the three septuagenarian leads, De Niro, Pacino and Joe Pesci, are decades younger.